missnhi/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone with the "WOW" twist from Owen Wilson.

 This repository is the starter code for the project: with HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express back-end skills.